 Fiji used the momentum of that victory in Las Vegas to claim the world series that year, as well as rugby sevens’ first Olympic gold medal at Rio 2016.

-Their 43-7 demolition of Great Britain in the final also marked the first time a Pacific nation had won a Games medal of any colour, and the images of a nation in unity, delirious with joy, were beamed around the world.
+Their 43-7 demolition of Great Britain in the final also marked the first Olympic gold medal won by a Pacific island nation ever, and the images of a nation in unity, delirious with joy, were beamed around the world.

 “I could not have dreamed something like this, the biggest prize in sport, would happen for us.
 But we didn’t realise how much it meant to the people until we reached our airport in Fiji.